- SPFA-118 Moisture Vapor Transmission

 - SPFA-126 Thermal and Ignition Barriers For The SPF Industry

-The major revision of this document clearly explains the requirements for both thermal and iginition barriers, and the tests currently accepted to qualify these materials.
-(Revised 2011)
+The major revision of this document in 2011 clearly explains the requirements for both thermal and ignition barriers, and the tests currently accepted to qualify these materials.
+This new document represents significant changes to contest to address recent changes in 2016 IRC and IBC model building codes.
+(Revised 2016)

 - SPFA-134 Guideline for Insulating Metal Buildings with Spray Applied Polyurethane Foam